 Conservative treatments can relieve discomfort from flat feet, including wearing proper footwear and custom-made orthotics.

 Dr. Shields can also perform a minor surgical procedure called HyProCure®.
-This minimally invasive treatment involves inserting small stents (thin mesh tubes) into the space between the ankle and heel bone to correct misalignment.
+This minimally invasive treatment involves inserting a small, titanium stent to help align the bones of the heel and ankle.

 HyProCure only takes 20 minutes and uses no screws or drilling.
 You can resume your normal activities within a few weeks.